exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 ### Get Proof for a Timestamp

-To retrieve a proof for an existing timestamp, use the following request indicating the hash of the timestamp in question:
+To retrieve a proof for an existing timestamp, use the following request:

 ```shell
 curl http://127.0.0.1:8200/api/services/timestamping/v1/timestamps/proof?hash=1099d7d9042172425546d8e1d64074aeaa247e91365c378ba3ca695a501c1bca